discretize/discretize-guides/guides/daily-comps/index.md

 </Tab>
 <Tab specialization="Dragonhunter">
 <Information>
 All of these PoVs are currently up to date apart from Artsariiv.
-Due to the Consu,ables being removed and trap changes, CC distrobution has changed, but the PoV is still good to get an idea of the in phase rotation.
+Due to the Consumables being removed and trap changes, CC distrobution has changed, but the PoV is still good to get an idea of the in phase rotation.
 </Information>

 | Boss      | PoV                                        | Log                                                         | Player |